-The first category of urban units are known as Statutory town.
-These town are notified under law by respective State/UT government and have local bodies like municipal corporation, municipality, etc, irrespective of demographic characteristics.
+The first category of urban units is known as statutory town.
+These towns are notified under law by respective State/UT government and have local bodies like municipal corporation, municipality, etc, irrespective of demographic characteristics.
 For example-Vadodara (Municipal corporation), Shimla (Municipal corporation)

 The second category of towns is known as Census Town.
 These were identified on the basis of census 2001 data.
 Cities are urban areas with more than 100,000 population.
-Urban areas below 100,000 are called towns in India
+Urban areas below 100,000 are called towns in India.